Manolo Blahnik: Biography

 In 1971, Ossie Clark invited him to create shoes for his runway show.
 He also designed shoes for other London fashion designers, such as Jean Muir and Zandra Rhodes.
 From 1971, Blahnik was selling Manolo Blahnik shoes for Zapata.
 With a loan of £2,000, Blahnik bought the Zapata Shoe Company from its owner and opened his own boutique.
 In 1974, Blahnik became the second man ever to be featured on the cover of U.K. Vogue (after Helmut Berger).

 In 1977, Blahnik created his first American collection.
 These were sold in 1978 through Bloomingdales.
 Blahnik opened his first boutique in the US in 1979.

 Manolo Blahnik's flagship store remains in Old Church Street in the Chelsea district of London.

 Blahnik's boutiques are located in London, New York, Geneva, Madrid, Barcelona, Moscow, Dubai, Abu Dhabi, Doha, Hong Kong, Kuala Lumpur, Seoul, Singapore, Tokyo, and Taipei.
 Bloomingdales (for which he created his first American collection), Nordstrom, Neiman Marcus, Barneys, Bergdorf Goodman and Saks Fifth Avenue carry his line in the United States and newly opened in Dubai Mall.
 The company has signed a long-term deal with the shoewear retailer Kurt Geiger to operate Manolo Blahnik boutiques.

 In 2000, Blahnik, together with Neiman Marcus, launched the first commercial virtual reality online showroom featuring 3D models of his shoes.
 The entire collection was sold out online within three weeks.

 Blahnik was elevated to the International Best Dressed List Hall of Fame in 1987.
 In 2007, Blahnik was appointed as an honorary Commander of the Order of the British Empire for his service to the British fashion industry.

-Blahnik currently resides in Bath, United Kingdom, and was awarded an honorary degree from Bath Spa University in July 2012.
+Blahnik currently resides in Bath, England, and was awarded an honorary degree from Bath Spa University in July 2012.